reimandlab/GEP/README.md

 ### Shiny App

-**_This is a very preliminary front end for the pipeline and is not even connected to it as of yet.
-You can host it locally by going into the `gep-app/` directory and typing `Rscript app.R`._**
+**_This is a very preliminary front end for the pipeline and is not even connected to it as of yet._**

+You can host it locally by going into the `gep-app/` directory and typing `Rscript app.R`.
+The app uses an SQLite database to grab metadata about GSE datasets.
+This is extremely slow and painful.
+SQLite database should be migrated to MySQL or something faster for practical use of this app.